 Here we go, a bonafide silly religious rule, right?
 Just like Jehovah’s Witnesses and their fear of blood transfusions, the Jews had a magical holiday that was special and holy.
 Well, that type of reasoning is a little too simplistic and obviously influenced by the secular fog we live and breathe in.
 Let’s take a closer look first.

 But why such a big deal about taking a day off?
 Why not relegate this to the minor league rules such as the other festivals listed in Exodus?
 The answer may be in considering that the trend of history has been to enslave workers on behalf of the powerful.
 For God to ensure a cycle of rest should not offend anyone.
 Especially not labour-averse modern Westerners who constantly try to shorten work requirements.
 In 2010, the French government had to extend the retirement age for its public employees by 2 years.
 In response there were nation-wide protests.
 Watching and listening to protesters one would think the government of France had abolished retirement itself.
 Yet the question remains, why make this one of the Big Rules?
 Perhaps looking at the negative consequences of workaholism is a clue?
 Whether forced to work by a tyrannical boss or obsessively addicted to financial security, over-work has devastating effects on personal physical and mental health.
 As well as ruinous to marriages and child rearing.
 Further, productivity itself is poorly affected by over working.
 Maybe the God of the human body knew that just as the ecosystem cycles, the human need for rest does as well.
-And is it impossible for God to know that we need to regularly focus on Him in order to make sure we don’t wander too far away from the battery-charging effects of His Presence?
+And does it not make sense for God to know that we need to regularly focus on Him each week in order to make sure we don’t wander too far away from the battery-charging effects of His Presence?
 A strong case can be made that as we galavant further into secularism as a society, our depression and anxiety rates are sky rocketing.
+We over work and under worship.
 So maybe, as it seems to be His tendency, these rules are for our protection and benefit…

 5. “Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you.”